Green Climate Fund

 The central pillar of multilateral climate finance is the Green Climate Fund (External link) (GCF).

-The BMZ and the Federal Environment Ministry (BMUV) share responsibility for the GCF within the German government.
-Germany contributed 750 billion euros to the Fund's initial capitalisation.
+The BMZ and the Federal Foreign Office share responsibility for the GCF within the German government.
+Germany contributed 750 million euros to the Fund's initial capitalisation.
 When it came to the first replenishment (External link) of the Fund (see this video (External link) from UN Secretary-General António Guterres) for the period 2020 to 2023, Germany then doubled its contribution to 1.5 billion euros, making it one of the GCF’s biggest donors.
 Germany’s contribution to the GCF comes entirely from the BMZ’s budget.

 On 5 October 2023, Germany will host a high-level international replenishment conference in Bonn.
 The conference is intended to generate attention for international climate action and mobilise commitments for the Green Climate Fund for the period 2024 to 2027.

 As at: 28/04/2023